harikrishna87/Weather_Forecast/README.md

 ### API Integration Details
 The application primarily uses the OpenWeatherMap API for fetching weather data.
-Asynchronous Data Fetching: Redux Toolkit's createAsyncThunk is used to handle asynchronous API calls for current weather, forecast data, and city search.
+* **Asynchronous Data Fetching**: Redux Toolkit's createAsyncThunk is used to handle asynchronous API calls for current weather, forecast data, and city search.
-Endpoints Used:
+* **Endpoints Used**:
-data/2.5/weather: For current weather conditions. data/2.5/forecast: For 5-day / 3-hour forecasts.
+   * data/2.5/weather: For current weather conditions.
+   * data/2.5/forecast: For 5-day / 3-hour forecasts.
-data/2.5/find: For searching cities by name with autocomplete suggestions.
+   * data/2.5/find: For searching cities by name with autocomplete suggestions.
-API Key Handling: The API key is stored in src/utils/constants.js and included in all API requests.
+* **API Key Handling**: The API key is stored in src/utils/constants.js and included in all API requests.
-Rate Limiting: While the free OpenWeatherMap plan has rate limits, the lodash.debounce utility on the search bar helps mitigate rapid requests.
+* **Rate Limiting**: While the free OpenWeatherMap plan has rate limits, the lodash.debounce utility on the search bar helps mitigate rapid requests.

-State Management (Redux Toolkit)
+### State Management (Redux Toolkit)
-Centralized State: All core application data, including favorite cities, current weather data, forecasts, search results, and unit preferences, is managed centrally using Redux.
+* **Centralized State**: All core application data, including favorite cities, current weather data, forecasts, search results, and unit preferences, is managed centrally using Redux.
-Redux Toolkit createSlice: Simplifies Redux development by combining reducers, action types, and action creators into a single file (weatherSlice.js).
+* **Redux Toolkit createSlice**: Simplifies Redux development by combining reducers, action types, and action creators into a single file (weatherSlice.js).
-createAsyncThunk: Handles the lifecycle of asynchronous API requests (pending, fulfilled, rejected states) and updates the Redux store accordingly.
+* **createAsyncThunk**: Handles the lifecycle of asynchronous API requests (pending, fulfilled, rejected states) and updates the Redux store accordingly.
-Persistence: src/utils/localStorage.js handles saving and loading specific parts of the Redux state (favorite cities, unit preference) to and from the browser's local storage, ensuring data persists across sessions.
+* **Persistence**: src/utils/localStorage.js handles saving and loading specific parts of the Redux state (favorite cities, unit preference) to and from the browser's local storage, ensuring data persists across sessions.
-Data Caching
+## Data Caching
-To reduce redundant API calls and improve performance, a simple caching mechanism is implemented for current weather and forecast data:
+* To reduce redundant API calls and improve performance, a simple caching mechanism is implemented for current weather and forecast data:
-When fetchCurrentWeather or fetchForecast is called, the application first checks if valid data for that city exists in the Redux store's cache.
+* When fetchCurrentWeather or fetchForecast is called, the application first checks if valid data for that city exists in the Redux store's cache.
-Data is considered valid if it was fetched within a CACHE_DURATION (e.g., 5 minutes, configurable in src/utils/constants.js).
+* Data is considered valid if it was fetched within a CACHE_DURATION (e.g., 5 minutes, configurable in src/utils/constants.js).
-If cached data is fresh, it's returned immediately; otherwise, a new API call is made.
+* If cached data is fresh, it's returned immediately; otherwise, a new API call is made.